Einstein - Change files

 done

-In the special Einstein test environment, we move the program into the same directory as the files.
-But normally this would not be needed.
+As discussed above, for the special lab test environment, we put the program in the same directory as the files.

 Test it with: